 - Parmesan - Parmesan has a salty and nutty taste that crisps up while it cooks which makes it perfect for the top of a lasagna.

-- Kosher salt - Salt is essential especially in such a rich dish.
+- Kosher salt - Salt is essential—it enhances and brings out the natural flavors of a dish.

 - Marinara sauce - Grab your favorite brand!